ronaldmaymone/getxcounter/README.md

-# getx_demo

-A new Flutter project.
+# Counter APP with GetX

+The basic Flutter counter app but using the [GetX](https://pub.dev/packages/get) package.
+note: not using Bindings class.

 ## Getting Started